K8215/Game-Picker-9000/README.md

 Web app that randomly generates a game from your steam library.

 API KEY INSTRUCTIONS:
-This application accessses the Steam Web API.
+This application accesses the Steam Web API.
 You must obtain a unique API key from Steam in order to host the application yourself.

 1. Visit https://steamcommunity.com/dev/apikey and log in to recieve a key.
 2. Create a .env file in the root of the project.